kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

   An index to the emigration archive of the America Society Bad Segeberg.

   The members of the Amerika Gesellschaft (American Society) e.V. in Bad Segeberg have been working for years on creating an emigration archive with data on people from Schleswig-Holstein who emigrated.
 In the meantime, this file has reached the size of approx. 5,000 cards.
-The AGGSH e.
+The Arbeits-Gemeinschaft Genealogie Schleswig-Holstein
+  (Genealogy Association Schleswig-Holstein) e.
 V. had taken on the task of entering those index cards into the computer.
 Here is a publication of the index to these cards.
   The data do not claim to be complete.
 These were adopted as far as possible as they could be found on the index cards.

 - Auerbach, Inge  works: